-ESG, or Environmental, Social, and Governance credentials that include a whistleblowing channel are a crucial part of helping a business maintain its reputation with the public, promote compliance and accountability internally, and create a strong work culture.
+ESG, or Environmental, Social, and Governance credentials that include a whistleblowing system are a crucial part of helping a business maintain its reputation with the public, promote compliance and accountability internally, and create a strong work culture.
 Having high standards for whistleblowing and ESG policies can help organizations mitigate the risk of having poor employee morale or negatively impacting the communities where they operate.

 What is ESG?